 As a private educational institution, one of the main goals of RACU was to become a bridge between our nations, a bridge that would allow the two-way movement of people and ideas as each nation learned about the other.
 As the political context became more restrictive and anti-Western attitudes were encouraged by the Putin government, it was not prudent to write essays about Russia’s domestic political life without causing problems for the university, so I avoided this subject.

 I am looking forward to the time when Russians and Americans can once again open up the doors to each other and welcome a lively exchange of ideas, especially about building healthy societies in both countries that nurture human flourishing.

-A topical index of the 2011-2012 “Reflections on Russia” is provided in the right sidebar, or browse posts chronologically, below.
+A topical index of “Reflections on Russia” is provided below, covering:

 - Russian Education

 - Russia's Post-Communist Development